Wai Yin Chan and Linda "Digger" Barrown Women Build

 About Women Build

-Jane and the Women Build committee encourage everyone, regardless of gender, to take part in any way they can.
+The Women Build committee encourage everyone, regardless of gender, to take part in any way they can.
 We need supporters to swing a hammer on the construction site, provide food for volunteers, make in kind donations or financial donations and attend fundraising events.

-Jane and the Women Build committee encourage everyone, regardless of gender, to take part in any way they can.
+The Women Build committee encourage everyone, regardless of gender, to take part in any way they can.
 We need supporters to swing a hammer on the construction site, provide food for volunteers, make in kind donations or financial donations and attend fundraising events.

 |